harshab1/github-demo/git-commands.md

 git add -A -- recursively add anychanges happened in the repo. this will lead to git noticing the operation that occured is a rename one

+git rm file-name -- delete a file using git, it will be automatically staged

+rm file-name -- delete a file(tracked/untracked) using bash, had to be staged using add command (tracked only, obviously untracked will be gone)